rethinkdb/rethinkdb-rs/3-cluster-administration/migration.md

 permalink: docs/migration/
 ---

+Starting with version **1.13** of RethinkDB, manual migration of data when upgrading between major versions (1.x &rarr; 1.y) is no longer necessary.
+Data is migrated to the new version automatically.
+While it's not strictly necessary to back up your data before upgrading, it's always a good idea.
+You should make a backup by using the `dump` command *before* updating RethinkDB to its new version!
+Databases that have been automatically upgraded are not backward-compatible (that is, a database from version 1.14 cannot be used with version 1.13).

 {% infobox info %}
-Starting with version **1.13** of RethinkDB, manual migration of data when upgrading between major versions (1.x &rarr; 1.y) is no longer necessary.
-If you are upgrading from version 1.13 to a later version, you will not need to export your data.
-If you are upgrading from version 1.12.x or earlier, you will need to follow these instructions.
+If you are upgrading from version 1.13 to a later version, you will not need to export and re-import your data.
+If you are upgrading from version 1.12.x or earlier to a new major version, you will need to follow these instructions.

 If you're upgrading from a version before RethinkDB **1.7,** you'll need to use the deprecated [migration script](https://github.com/rethinkdb/rethinkdb/tree/02b4f29e1e7f15b3edffcb68bf015578ec5783ab/scripts/migration).
 {% endinfobox %}